doctaphred/Tutorials/python/pyc-files.md

 - For a more targeted solution, add that line instead to your virtualenv's `bin/activate` file.
 This will disable writing .pyc files in that shell after you source the file, but will not unset the variable when you call `deactivate`; other shells will remain unaffected, though.
 If you really want your virtualenv to set and unset that variable transparently like it does for your `PATH`, make the following changes to its `bin/activate`:

-    - Add this code anywhere:
+    - Add this code to the main script:

             # Tell Python not to write out .pyc files.
             _OLD_PYTHONDONTWRITEBYTECODE="$PYTHONDONTWRITEBYTECODE"